KushalJetty/test-generation/README.md

 # StreamzAI Test Case Generator

-StreamzAI Test Case Generator is a powerful web application that automatically generates test cases for your project files using Google's Generative AI.
+StreamzAI Test Case Generator is a powerful web application that generates test cases for your project files using Plawright Chromium Window.
 It provides a user-friendly interface to manage projects, test suites, and test runs, with comprehensive reporting and visualization features.

 ## Features